na5imuzzaman/SpellChecker/README.md

 python3 manage.py runserver
 ```

 Visit [localhost](http://127.0.0.1) to see the project live.

-Chill.
+Chill!

+**If you have any issue with running this project, Feel free to knock me at [Facebook](https://www.messenger.com/t/md.na5imuzzaman)**

 Have a nice day!

 ## Usage